denizozger/clean-code/README.md

 - "Don't comment bad code - rewrite it."

-- The proper use of comments is to compensate for our failure to express ourself in code.
+- **The proper use of comments is to compensate for our failure to express ourself in code**.
 Note that I used the word failure.
 I meant it.
 Comments are always failures.
-We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.
-So when you find yourself in a position where you need to write a comment, think it through and see whether there isn’t some way to turn the tables and express yourself in code.
+We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration. **So when you find yourself in a position where you need to write a comment, think it through and see whether there isn’t some way to turn the tables and express yourself in code**.

+- The older a comment is, and the farther away it is from the code it describes, the more likely it is to be just plain wrong.
+The reason is simple.
+Programmers can’t realistically maintain them.

+- **Comments Do Not Make Up for Bad Code!**

 *to be continued..*